meisl/tc_java-NG/README.md

 * First time only:
     * Install the [latest Java runtime](http://www.java.com/en/download/manual.jsp) ("JRE", standard edition)
     * Download [javalib.tgz](http://www.totalcmd.net/download.php?id=tc_java) and extract into TC's installation directory (eg `C:\Progam Files\totalcmd\`) s.t. you have a sub-directory `javalib\` next to `plugins\` and `LANGUAGE\`.
-* Now you're prepared to install Java plugins of your choice (see below)
+* Install Java plugins of your choice (see below) like so:
     * Download and **open it in TC**, by double-clicking on it.
 This will auto-install it or auto-update an older version of it.
     * Close and restart TC (TODO: really necessary?)